philltran/message_private/README.md

   /user/USER_ID/messages/inbox
   /user/USER_ID/messages/sent

 SECURITY
 --------
 This module does not come with any security features out-of-the-box, but you can easily configure your own, using methods and modules of your choice.

-Examples:
+E.G:
 Honeypot and timestamp methods: https://www.drupal.org/project/honeypot CAPTCHA method: https://www.drupal.org/project/recaptcha

 DEVELOPMENT AND TEST
 --------------------
- * Threads will be created: https://www.drupal.org/node/2504863.
+ * Threads / Conversations will be created: https://www.drupal.org/node/2504863.
    An admin setting can be used to enable or disable threads to turn on/off replies on all private messages (Reply, Reply All).
 Perhaps a css file will need to be added for indentation / presentation.
 Integrate with MessageJS,